When Wildlife Moves In: Fall Raccoon and Possum Damage Solutions

 • 24/7 Emergency Response: Wildlife damage doesn’t wait for business hours — and neither do we.
 Whether you’ve discovered a contaminated crawlspace or a late-night attic breach, our emergency response team is ready to restore your home any time, day or night.

-At Titus Restoration, transparency builds trust — and trust builds lasting relationships.
+At Titus Contracting, transparency builds trust — and trust builds lasting relationships.
 Our mission is simple: to restore your home’s safety, comfort, and peace of mind after wildlife intrusion.

 Take Back Your Home Before Winter